Why do Shopify Stores Fail:

 Knowing how and when to delight your customer can be a defining factor in the success of your Shopify store.
 After all, a devoted fanbase can pull the brand out of doldrums.

-Now that you’re aware of the most frequent mistakes that lead to e-commerce store failures, it will be beneficial to understand what makes Shopify stores actually succeed.
+Now that you’re aware of the most frequent mistakes that lead to ecommerce store failures, it will be beneficial to understand what makes Shopify stores actually succeed.

 One common thread that connects most successful Shopify sites is the emphasis on community-centered branding.
 Every store recognizes the specific problems their target audience experiences and provides an exceptional solution.
 All while avoiding cliche mistakes that damage their reputations.
 On top of that, all of them offer conditional free shipping and returns, which further encourage their customers to become fans.